iby-dev/Experimentation.FeatureSwitching/README.md

 ![Screenshot to Internal Package Feed](docs/teamservices.PNG)

-*An example image of the same package hosted internally at work.*
+*An example of the same package hosted internally here at work.*

 ## Tech Stack